giuliaok/giuliaok.github.io/index.md

 - **Data Science Consultant [Jean Golding Institute for data-intensive Research](http://www.bristol.ac.uk/golding/):** Helping researchers across the University of Bristol with their data science queries, collaborating on technical projects with the University of Bristol Research Software Engineering team.

-- **Machiine Learning Tutor at [Cambridge Spark](https://www.cambridgespark.com/?hsLang=en):** Tutored and various Machine Learning courses at Cambridge Spark including: "NLP + Deep Learning with Huggingface" from LSTMs to BERT.
+- **Machine Learning Tutor at [Cambridge Spark](https://www.cambridgespark.com/?hsLang=en):** Tutored and various Machine Learning courses at Cambridge Spark including: "NLP + Deep Learning with Huggingface" from LSTMs to BERT.

 - **Research Intern at the [Royal Dutch Institute for Indonesian and Caribbean studies](https://www.kitlv.nl/) (The Netherlands)**